 Chuck Wiggins "The Orchid Man of Indy"

-Uncover the life of a prominent professional boxer from Indianapolis in this fact filled-easy read.
+Uncover the intriguing life of a professional boxer from Indianapolis, who history forgot, in this fact-filled, easy read.

-Uncover the life of a prominent professional boxer from Indianapolis in this fact filled-easy read.
+Uncover the intriguing life of a professional boxer from Indianapolis, who history forgot, in this fact-filled, easy read.

 His turbulent personal life led to legal problems which landed him in prison at a young age.
 While there, he was additionally charged with "Escape", a case which ended up before the Indiana Supreme Court.
 The legal problems compounded as the arrests continued.
 His brawls with the Indianapolis Police, or any other police officer for that matter, dominated the headlines.
 His drunken exploits became more legendary than his boxing career.